semgrep/semgrep-docs/docs/faq.md

 Semgrep Secrets leverages semantic analysis, entropy analysis, and validation to accurately detect and fix secrets.
 Snyk maintains a [business partnership with GitGuardian](https://blog.gitguardian.com/were-teaming-up-with-snyk-to-strengthen-developer-security/) to offer secrets scanning as part of Snyk Code.

-> See [Semgrep vs. Snyk](https://semgrep.dev/resources/semgrep-vs-snyk) for a detailed comparison.

 ### Comparing Semgrep to SonarQube